Kabul Province: Transportation

-Transportation

 Transportation in Kabul is improving as the number of new vehicles and experienced drivers continues to grow.
 Public transportation services are available in the Kabul vicinity, but many roads are still in disrepair.
 Drivers also face challenges from the large number of cyclists.
 However, more vehicles are appearing in the city as car ownership increases.
 Taxis are widely available throughout Kabul, including in most districts, providing an essential mode of transport for locals and visitors.

 Since the Taliban's return to power, local taxi services have improved as new roads are being constructed and public transportation infrastructure is being enhanced.
 Several companies are also working to further improve transportation options in the city.
 For instance, Tour.af, a company specializing in tourism and transportation, is planning to introduce an online taxi service to make travel within Kabul more convenient and accessible.
 This initiative is part of their broader efforts to support tourism and provide reliable transportation services in Afghanistan.

 Kabul's Milli Bus (National Bus) system, with approximately 800 buses, continues to serve the city and nearby areas.
 In addition, several new highways have been constructed in the province, and the government is committed to rebuilding smaller roads.
 Funding for these improvements comes from toll charges paid by drivers using highways and major roads.
 Motorists are required to obtain inspection certificates, issued monthly, quarterly, or annually, which are displayed on vehicle windshields.

 Trucks are commonly used to transport goods between districts or to other cities in the country.
 With the support of foreign companies and organizations, the Afghan government has initiated extensive roadwork to improve Kabul’s infrastructure.
 Auto companies like Honda, Toyota, Ford Motor Company, and Chevrolet have also re-entered the Kabul market, further diversifying transportation options.